 - Abdomen and pelvis problems

 Our team also uses CT scans to facilitate needle-biopsy procedures.

-The 320-slice CT scanner has the ability to perform "whole heart coverage" with just one rotation.
-It can do this in less than a heartbeat, allowing for high-quality images to evaluate coronary vessels and analyze cardiac function.
-Because of its quick imaging time and ability to deliver precise radiation dose, patients are exposed to the lowest radiation dose possible.
+Our 320-slice CT scanner has the ability to perform "whole heart coverage" with just one rotation.
+It can complete this scan in less time than a heartbeat, allowing for quality evaluations of coronary vessels and cardiac function.
+The fast imaging time also reduces patients' exposure to radiation.